scross01/flf2bit/README.md

 can be used with the `bit` terminal font renderer.
 This allows you to convert some FIGlet bitmap style fonts for use the with bit.

-The initial version of this tool has been tested with the figlet C64-Fonts.
+The initial version of this tool has been tested with the figlet C64-Fonts and bdffonts.
 More fonts may work, but most FIGlet fonts use features not supported by `bit`, so results may vary.
-Additional details on creating the C64-Fonts can be found bellow.
+Additional details on creating the C64 fonts and BDF fonts can be found below.

 ## Installation